cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 analyze the security properties of both blinding mechanisms used in this document.
 The results can be summarized as follows:

-- Multiplicative is safe for all applications.
+- Multiplicative blinding is safe for all applications.
 - Additive blinding is possibly unsafe, unless one of the following conditions is met: The client has a certified copy of the server public key (as is the case in verifiable mode), the client input has high entropy, or the client mixes